Sage-Bionetworks/snowflake/CONTRIBUTING.md

 By contributing, you are agreeing that we may redistribute your work under this [license](https://github.com/Sage-Bionetworks/snowflake/tree/snow-90-auto-db-clone?tab=License-1-ov-file#).

+## Development Rules

+There are some things you should make a note of before getting started...

+1. **Avoid Repeatable Scripts Without Introducing Objects Through V Scripts**:
+   Never use repeatable scripts for tables or any other objects that can potentially be dependencies without first introducing these objects in a V script.
+This ensures that all dependent objects are properly established in the correct sequence.
+2. **Branch Naming Convention**:
+   If you plan to run the automated testing described in section [Running CI Jobs for Database Testing](#running-ci-jobs-for-database-testing), your branch name needs to start with `snow-`, otherwise the test deployment will fail.

 ## Getting Started

 To start contributing, follow these steps to set up and develop on your local repository: